• Skip to primary navigation

 Instructions

-• Preheat the oven to 170 degrees Celsius/ 340 degrees Fahrenheit.
-Line a baking tray with baking paper.
+• Preheat the oven to 340ยฐF/ 170ยฐC.
+Line the baking sheets with parchment paper.

-• Combine: Add the desiccated coconut and fold it in carefully using a plastic spatula.
-Do not overdo it, only fold in gently until the coconut is incorporated.
+• Add the desiccated coconut and fold it in carefully using a plastic spatula.
+Please do not overdo it; only fold gently until the coconut is incorporated.

-• Shape cookies: Take small amounts of the mixture using a teaspoon and place them on the prepared tray.
-Use the free hand to gently shape the coconut cookies into a nice ball if they lose form a little bit when placed on the tray.
-Use the right hand for the teaspoon and the left one for the shaping, this way only the left hand will get dirty.
+• Shape: Take small amounts of the mixture using a teaspoon and place them on the prepared tray.
+Use the free hand and another teaspoon to shape the macaroons into balls gently.

 Notes